On the roots of the equation $\zeta(s)=a$: Introduction and statement of the main results

 \begin{Theorem} Let $a$ be any fixed complex number.
 As $T\to\infty$,

-where the summation is over nontrivial $a$-values $\rho_a=\beta_a+i\gamma_a$, the numbers $c_n$ are the Stieltjes constants (defined by (\ref{stieltjes}) below), and the error term is $E(T)\ll T\exp(-C(\log T)^{1/2})$ with some absolute positive constant $C$; if the Riemann hypothesis is true, then $E(T)\ll T^{1/2+\epsilon}$.
-In any case, for any complex number $a$ there exist infinitely many simple $a$-values. \end{Theorem}
+where the summation is over nontrivial $a$-points $\rho_a=\beta_a+i\gamma_a$, the numbers $c_n$ are the Stieltjes constants (defined by (\ref{stieltjes}) below), and the error term is $E(T)\ll T\exp(-C(\log T)^{1/2})$ with some absolute positive constant $C$; if the Riemann hypothesis is true, then $E(T)\ll T^{1/2+\epsilon}$.
+In any case, for any complex number $a$ there exist infinitely many simple $a$-points. \end{Theorem}

+It should be mentioned that Gonek, Lester \& Milinovich \cite{gonekneu} proved, subject to certain hypotheses, that a positive proportion of the $ a$-points of $\zeta(s)$ are simple; they also obtained an unconditional result for the $ a$-points in fixed strips to the right of the critical line.

 In view of the asymptotic formula of Theorem \ref{uno} the value $a={1\over 2}$ appears to be somehow special for the zeta-function since in this case the main term is of lower order.
 It is easy to see that for $a={1\over 2}$ the second order term does not vanish.
 In fact, the Stieltjes constants are the coefficients of the Laurent series expansion of zeta at $s=1$,